National Ambassadors Council

 The National Ambassadors Council is a group of representatives from a variety of industries who believe in the importance of access to quality education and its power to change lives.
 The Council’s leaders help enhance Breakthrough’s national brand and create relationships with other thought and business leaders throughout the world.

-As the Chairman and CEO since 1997, Tony has led the growth of Morrison, Brown, Argiz & Farra, LLC (MBAF) to become one of the top 40 accounting firms in the nation.
-Well-known for his community and industry leadership, Tony has been involved with a broad spectrum of industries which gives him unique experience and insight into all aspects of the financial well-being of his clients.
+Tony is well-known for his community and industry leadership.
+He previously led the growth of the largest Florida-based professional services firm to become one of the top 40 accounting firms in the nation.
+Tony has been involved with a broad spectrum of industries which gives him unique experience and insight into all aspects of the financial well-being of his clients.
 Tony is a long-time supporter of Breakthrough Miami and Chairman of Breakthrough Miami’s partner, Carrolton School of the Sacred Heart.

 Dr. Warren Browner, Chief Executive Officer, California Pacific Medical Center (CPMC)